-As I said in New Sub-Categories, I have added the Actors sub-category, with this as a first post.
+As I said in New Sub-Categories, I have added the Personalities sub-category, with this as a first post.
 Robert Downey Jr. is one of my favorite actors of all time.
 I don’t know who is on the first place on my list (and be sure I have a list), and doesn’t matter anyway.
 Here will also be presented opinions on actors I don’t particularly like.
 A category, pardon me, a sub-category will be created with actresses, with the next post featuring one of them.

 [pics on this post are from imdb]